raggleton/condor-comforter/README.md

 - Run with a secondary dataset to do "2-file solution" (e.g. mixing RECO with RAW)

-- Run with a specified list of files
+- Run with a specified list of files instead of a dataset

 - Specify additional input files needed for running (e.g. calibration files)